Kimberly Schmidt, DVM, CVA, CVCH, CVFT

 After moving to California in 2009, she worked in general practice for 7 years and acquired extensive knowledge in all aspects of veterinary medicine including surgery, internal medicine and ultrasound.
 She enjoyed it very much but often felt that something was missing from the medical care she was able to provide.

 Kim and her husband Malcolm own and operate a 2 acre farm in Napa, CA where they grow organic produce.
 They live a very healthy life with their 2 children, making organic meals from fresh produce and eggs from the farm.
 Acupuncture, herbs and essential oils are a part of their daily lifestyle.
-They also have numerous animal family members, including 2 dogs, 2 cats, 2 frogs, 1 fish, 1 guinea pig and 20 chickens!
+They also have numerous animal family members, including 2 dogs, 2 cats, 1 fish, 1 guinea pig, 3 ducks and 3 chickens!